ciaran-ie/L.I.A.M/readme.md

 ## TODO
 - Add in autofill for certain items like dates/ sizes of media etc..
+- Create a backup page and easy to use instructions for backup of the information
 - report genereattion have it produce a nice PDF with the company/dept logo and all the particulars of the case
 - tidy up the case details page
 - enable and track the audit logging